jayeshdesai4520/DBpedia-GSoC-2021/about.md

 User - Hi
 Bot - Hello!
 I am the DBpedia bot, How can I help you?
 User - Add sparql executer
-Bot - Succesfully Added SparqlExecuter you can add more components by saying Add and then name of the component.
+Bot - Successfully Added SparqlExecuter you can add more components by saying Add and then name of the component.
 ```
 <br />
 **To Remove/Deactivate component you need to say "Remove [Component name]" for example - Remove sparql executer** <br />